-Sarah co-ordinates our properties responsive repairs, she liaising between the landlord, contractors and tenants.
-All repairs should be reported to the office on 01253 477222.
+Sarah co-ordinates our properties responsive repairs, she liaises between the landlord, contractors and tenants.
+All repairs should be reported to the office by calling 01253 477875 or emailed to email@example.com.
 Sarah may require more information or photographic evidence in order to solve the issue.
 Sarah prides herself on offering an effective and efficient service at all times and is vital to MBH.

 Ways to report a repair